 Interest Rates.
 Lenders also see non-occupied properties as a greater risk of default compared to a primary residence.
 It makes sense that if someone gets into some degree of financial straits and some of the monthly bills will have to be put on hold, a rental property will be sold or let fall into foreclosure before losing someone’s primary residence.
 A larger down payment and higher rates offset some of that risk.
 How much higher are rates for financing a rental property?
 Not a lot, but you can expect a rate increase ranging from 0.50 to 1.00 percent.

 Income.
 The primary purpose of investing in real estate is to create wealth and income.
 If a particular property doesn’t command enough rent to cover the mortgage payment and other ownership expenses such as property taxes, insurance and maintenance.
 But what many first time investors don’t know is the rental income from an existing property cannot be used to help qualify for a new mortgage.
 The income may certainly exist, and the appraiser will note the income on the appraisal, but the rental income can’t be used to offset the cost of ownership.

 Vacancy Factor.
-Finally, when calculating qualifying rental income, the lender will apply a vacancy factor to the amount.
+Finally, when calculating how to qualify for financing a rental property income, the lender will apply a vacancy factor to the amount.
 This accounts for times when the unit is in between tenants and not generating any revenue.
 This vacancy factor is typically 25 percent of gross rental income.
-If the unit produces $2,000 in revenue, if there is a two year history of owning rental properties, the income can be used by only up to 25 percent of $2,000, or $1,500.
+If the unit produces $2,000 in revenue, if there is a two-year history of owning a rental property, the income can be used by only up to 25 percent of $2,000, or $1,500.